dandersen19/jsfx/README.md

 # JSFX effects
-A collection of JSFX effects for Cockos Reaper
+A collection of JSFX effects for Cockos Reaper.
 For more information, see http://www.drakeandersen.com/research